View queued data rows

 Update priority via the Python SDK

 Even after data rows have been added to a project, the priority can be modified.
 The priority here can take all integer values.
 Currently, the modification of priority is supported via the SDK.
-See Project for instructions.
+See Project for instructions.Reserve data rows for labelers

 Real-time labeling

 When you enable real-time labeling, it allows your team to label continuously.
-This can be helpful if you have labeling time constraints or if you need to boost your labeling team’s efficiency by enabling a continuous flow in the labeling queue.
+This can be helpful if you have labeling time constraints or if you need to improve your labeling team’s efficiency by enabling a continuous flow in the labeling queue.
+You can enable real-time labeling in Annotate > select a project > Settings > Import labels.

 Best practices

 - To avoid lost work, Labelbox recommends that labelers consult their administrator if they anticipate being away from their computer for over 24 hours.
-Any unsubmitted work done by the original labeler will be lost if you clear the reservations.
+Any unsubmited work done by the original labeler will be lost if you clear the reservations.

 - All labeling work should be limited to one browser tab, and no mobile devices should be used.
 Duplicate labels may be unintentionally created when a user has multiple tabs open and is actively labeling.